Portraits exhibited at the Women of Cornwall exhibition

 women of cornwall

-This autumn we held workshops at venues throughout Cornwall.
+In autumn 2024 the Women of Cornwall team held workshops at venues throughout Cornwall.
 These relaxed 2-hour creative workshops for adults, and a special Halloween one for kids, encouraged participants use photographs, collage, drawing and writing to design and produce an oval portrait, or ‘cameo’ of an inspiring and important woman.

-Using black & white photographs, light-boxes, a selected range of coloured papers and graphic markers Katie designed a simple method to help inspire and encourage participants on their creative journey.
+Using black & white photographs, light-boxes, a selected range of coloured papers and graphic markers, project artist Katie Bunnell designed a simple process to help inspire and encourage participants to create their portraits.

-The workshops are part of the Women of Cornwall project by Art Centre Penryn and ceramic artist Katie Bunnell, working in partnership with Kresen Kernow and Hypatia Trust.
+The workshops were part of the Women of Cornwall project by Art Centre Penryn and ceramic artist Katie Bunnell, working in partnership with Kresen Kernow and Hypatia Trust.

 Women of Cornwall seeks to gather stories of women who have contributed to Cornish life and will culminate in the creation of an exciting new public collection of 50 plates featuring women of Cornwall.